dainst/idai-field/config/README.md

 ## config.json

-### mediastorepath
+### imagestorepath

 The client uses one directory to store and manage all its media files.

-* when omitted, image files are stored folder `idai-field-client/mediastore` under the OS app data path
+* when omitted, image files are stored folder `idai-field-client/imagestore` under the OS app data path
  * %APPDATA% on Windows
  * $XDG_CONFIG_HOME or ~/.config on Linux
  * ~/Library/Application Support on macOS
-* this can be overwritten by setting the mediastorepath to an absolute path in the config
+* this can be overwritten by setting the imagestorepath to an absolute path in the config

 ### environment